Allan Jones (footballer, born 1940): Brentford

-Jones signed for newly-promoted Third Division club Brentford for a £5,000 fee in August 1963.
+Jones transferred to newly-promoted Third Division club Brentford for a £5,000 fee in August 1963.
 He became an integral part of the team at left back and made 55 appearances during the 1963–64 season.
-Jones took over the right back position when Ken Coote retired in 1964 and despite being placed on the transfer list at his own request in August 1966, he averaged 35 league appearances per season until 1969–70, when he made only 13 appearances in all competitions, mostly in a utility role.
+Jones took over the right back position when Ken Coote retired in 1964.
+Despite being placed on the transfer list at his own request in August 1966, he averaged 35 league appearances per season until 1969–70, when he made only 13 appearances in all competitions, mostly in a utility role.
 He departed Griffin Park at the end of the 1969–70 season and made 281 appearances and scored three goals in seven seasons with the club.
 Jones was posthumously inducted into the Brentford Hall of Fame in 2015.

 Croatia

 Jones signed a two-year contract with Australian club Croatia in 1970.

 International career

 Jones played for Wales Schoolboys and his mid-1960s performances for Brentford drew the attention of the senior selectors, but he failed to win a call into a squad.